cstamas/rrf-demo/README.md

 ```
 $ ~/tmp/apache-maven-3.9.0-SNAPSHOT/bin/mvn -s settings.xml -Dmaven.repo.local=flocal clean package \
-  -Daether.remoteRepositoryFilter.prefix=true  -Daether.remoteRepositoryFilter.groupId=true
+  -Daether.remoteRepositoryFilter.prefixes=true  -Daether.remoteRepositoryFilter.groupId=true
 ```

-The **build time went down to 43.049 s** as reported by Maven, and all the things came from their proper and expected origin.
+The **build time went down to 43.049 s** as reported by Maven, and all the things came from their proper and expected origin and no leakage happened.
 This was RRF in action.

 ## What is happening? (part 2)